Uganda Martyrs University: History

 UMU was established in October 1993 with 84 students and two academic departments: the Institute of Ethics & Development Studies and the Faculty of Business Administration & Management.

 At the university's 24th graduation ceremony on 8 November 2018, 2040 candidates graduated with certificates, diploma, bachelors, masters and doctoral degrees.
-The vice chancellor informed hose present that 17 new courses had been introduced, including the Bachelor of Journalism and Bachelor of Inclusive Education, bring the total number of courses on offer to 136.
+The vice chancellor informed those present that 17 new courses had been introduced, including the Bachelor of Journalism and Bachelor of Inclusive Education, to bring the total number of courses on offer to 136.
 A new Faculty of Engineering at the campus in Fort Portal, in Western Uganda, was also declared open.

+Raphael p'Mony Wokorach is the new Chairman of UMU's Governing Council succeeding Sanctus Lino Wanok who served for 8 years.
+In June 2023, he was unveiled at Pope Paul Memorial Hotel, Rubaga.

 Campuses

 As of November 2018, UMU maintained campuses at the following locations: